 If you want to keep it simple, this art kit looks like a lot of fun.
 Cute craft kits and coloring books can also be good, but they are more hit or miss because it all depends on whether or not the kid likes that particular craft or those particular characters.
 But basic art supplies are always a good thing.

 When it comes to accessories, we love these realistic looking pots and pans.
 We have felt play food, wooden play food, and plastic play food and my kids love it all.
 Some of the plastic food doesn’t last as long because it is usually hollow and eventually gets smushed, but my kids still love it.
-Their favorite play food set is this fruits and vegetables set that can be ‘cut’ with the wooden knives.

 All of my kids love to dress up.
 You can buy sets of dress up clothes, but you can also typically find lots of great dress up items at thrift stores and yard sales.